BlueQuartzSoftware/DREAM3DSuperbuild/Resources/Windows_Making_An_SDK.md

 #### Clone Repository ####

-Create a folder called **workspace** in your home directory, and then use git to clone the DREAM.3D Superbuild repository at https://github.com/bluequartzsoftware/DREAM3DSuperbuild to the **workspace** folder that you just created.
+Create a folder called **workspace** in your home directory (C:\Users\\[username]), and then use git to clone the DREAM.3D Superbuild repository at https://github.com/bluequartzsoftware/DREAM3DSuperbuild to the **workspace** folder that you just created.
+For quick access to the git terminal at a given directory, right-click on the directory and select "Git Bash Here" once git has been installed.
+Then, type the following command to create a copy of the source code in the current directory:

     git clone https://github.com/bluequartzsoftware/DREAM3DSuperbuild.git